lucia-auth/lucia/documentation-v3/src/pages/getting-started/index.md

 ## Initialize Lucia

 Import `Lucia` and initialize it with your adapter.
-Refer to the [Database](/database) page to learn how to setup your database and initialize the adapter. **Make sure to configure the `sessionCookie` option and register your `Lucia` instance type.**
+Refer to the [Database](/database) page to learn how to setup your database and initialize the adapter.
+Make sure you:

+- Configure the `sessionCookie` option
+- Register your `Lucia` instance type

 ```ts
 import { Lucia } from "lucia";